 If easy access to your savings is important, a Lifetime ISA will not be suitable for you.
 Any withdrawals made from your Lifetime ISA between now and Monday 5th April 2021 will incur a 20% Government withdrawal charge.
 After Monday 5th April 2021 you'll be charged 25% to withdraw money for reasons other than buying your first home, unless you're aged 60 or over which means you could get back less than you paid in.

 If you need the option to withdraw your money regularly, you should consider one of our easy access or short-term savings accounts instead.

-We recommend reading our key features document and key product information including terms and conditions for our online account and in-branch account before applying.
+We recommend reading our key features document and our key product information including terms and conditions before applying.
 You can continue to read the answers to our Lifetime ISA FAQs below too, or get in touch with a member of our team - they'll be happy to help.